Meet Our School Board

 Read the Q&A with Gretchen

-Gretchen has been a strong community leader in education and active parent in North Thurston Public Schools since 2006.
-She has served NTPS students and community on North Thurston Citizens for Schools Levy Campaigns, and been part of the NTPS Boundary Committee, working directly with NTPS district leadership.
+Gretchen Maliska has been a strong community leader in education, and an active parent in North Thurston Public Schools since 2006.
+She is the current School Board president.

 District 2 - Chuck Namit